 As part of our clinical studies on SLOS, we identified a novel oxysterol, 27-hydroxy-7-dehydrocholesterol (27-7DHC), derived from 7-DHC in SLOS patients.
-We therefore investigated whether 27-7DHC contributes to the pathology of SLOS and found a strong negative correlation between plasma 27-7DHC and cholesterol levels in SLOS patients.
+We therefore investigated whether 27-7DHC contributes to the pathology of SLOS and found a strong negative correlation between plasma 27-7DHC and cholesterol levels in these patients.
 In addition, previous work showed that low cholesterol levels impair hedgehog signaling.
 Therefore, we hypothesized that increased 27-7DHC levels would have detrimental effects during development in response to suppression of cholesterol levels.
-To test our hypothesis, we produced SLOS mice (Dhcr7Δ3-5/Δ3-5) expressing a CYP27 transgene.
+To test our hypothesis, we produced SLOS mice (Dhcr7Δ3-5/Δ3-5) expressing a CYP27 (sterol 27-hydroxylase) transgene.
 CYP27Tg mice display increased CYP27 expression and elevated 27-hydroxycholesterol levels but normal cholesterol levels.
 While Dhcr7Δ3-5/Δ3-5 mice are growth-retarded, exhibit a low incidence of cleft palate (9%), and die during the first day of life, Dhcr7Δ3-5/Δ3-5:CYP27Tg embryos are stillborn and have multiple malformations, including growth retardation, micrognathia, cleft palate (77%), lingual and dental hypoplasia, ankyloglossia, umbilical hernia, cardiac defects, cloacae, curled tails, and limb defects.
 We observed autopod defects (polydactyly, syndactyly, and oligodactyly) in 77% of the mice.
-Consistent with our hypothesis, sterol levels were halved in the liver and 20-fold lower in the brain tissue of Dhcr7Δ3-5/Δ3-5:CYP27Tg compared with Dhcr7Δ3-5/Δ3-5 embryos.
+Consistent with our hypothesis, sterol levels were halved in the liver and 20-fold lower in the brain tissue of Dhcr7Δ3-5/Δ3-5:CYP27Tg than in Dhcr7Δ3-5/Δ3-5 embryos.
 The fact that 27-7DHC plays a role in SLOS may explain some of the phenotypic variability and may lead to development of a therapeutic intervention.
 The project is a good example of the benefits of integrating clinical and basic science to both understand the pathology of SLOS and develop potential therapeutic interventions.

 To gain insight into pathophysiological processes contributing to SLOS, we completed a series of proteomic experiments to identify proteins that are differentially expressed in the cortex of Dhcr7Δ3-5/Δ3-5 embryos.
 Functional analysis demonstrated alternations of the Rho/Rac-LIMK-Cofilin pathway that result in altered dendrite and axon formation.
 The defect in neuronal development may contribute to the cognitive deficits found in SLOS.